ucsc-ospo/ucsc-ospo.github.io/content/project/osre24/uchicago/trovi/index.md

-Each of the project ideas below focuses on a different aspect of the overall goal to enhance Trovi as a tool for advancing practical reproducibility in computer science research.
+Each of the project ideas below focuses on a different aspect of the overall goal to enhance Trovi as a tool for advancing practical reproducibility in CS research.
 They are designed to offer a comprehensive approach, from technical development to community engagement, ensuring a well-rounded enhancement of the service.